Interactions enable Thouless pumping in a nonsliding lattice: Introduction

 Here, we report on the experimental observation of interaction-induced charge pumping using interacting fermionic atoms in a dynamically modulated optical lattice.
 The optical lattice realises a Hubbard model with modulated hopping matrix elements and onsite potentials.
 For Hubbard interactions larger than a nonzero critical value, the atoms exhibit a pumping motion, while they remain stationary in the non-interacting limit.
 Our measurements are consistent with a quantised displacement of the atomic cloud in the first pump cycle, in quantitative agreement with time-dependent matrix-product-state (MPS) simulations~\cite{schollwock_density-matrix_2005,schollwock_density-matrix_2011}.
 Interestingly, the transferred charge per pump cycle is half of its usual value in a non-interacting system, as predicted in Ref.~\cite{bertok_splitting_2022}, and the pumping mechanism does not have a classical counterpart.
 At very large interactions and beyond a second critical interaction strength, the pumped charge vanishes again.
 Crucially, the region with pumping of one charge per cycle cannot be adiabatically connected to the non-interacting limit.
+Our work establishes an example of topological phase transitions controlled by the interaction strength.
+Previously, topological transitions were observed by tuning external parameters in non-interacting models, such as those which break inversion-symmetry in the Haldane model~\cite{jotzu_experimental_2014,tarnowski_measuring_2019,wintersperger_realization_2020}.